Telicent-io/telicent-core-charts/charts/telicent-core/charts/document-pipeline/README.md

 | `global.truststore.existingSecret`      | Name of an existing secret containing the truststore                                                              | `""`                                           |
 | `global.truststore.mountPath`           | The mount path for the truststore in the container                                                                | `/app/config/truststore`                       |

-### Resources - Default resource allocation applied to all sub-chart deployments
+### Deployment Resources Parameters - Default resource allocation applied to all sub-chart deployments

 | Name                        | Description                    | Value    |
 | --------------------------- | ------------------------------ | -------- |